 I grew up going to Holden Beach on the southern North Carolina coast.
 My grandpa had a house there for a long time; that’s where my dad always went as a kid.
 We vacationed at Holden until 2002, when my grandpa sold his house.
 Since then, we’ve been back to Holden once, and we’ve stayed at Hilton Head, North Myrtle Beach and St. Simon’s Island.
-My family loves our Southern beaches.
+My family loves our Southern beaches especially because they are ideal for those beach portraits.

 My boyfriend Kevin, who I met at Virginia Tech, grew up in northwest New Jersey.
 His family’s favorite beach spot is Cape May, on the southern-most tip of the state.
 When he invited me to spend a weekend with him at Cape May, my mind raced with rumors and stories I heard about New Jersey beaches from kids at my high school.
 In my eight years (ugh) living above the Mason-Dixon Line, I had never ventured to any of the popular shore spots (they call it “the shore” up here), like Cape May, Wildwood, Ocean City or Stone Harbor.
 Delaware and Maryland beaches didn’t catch my attention, either.
 I told Kevin I’d never been to a beach farther north than North Carolina.